 A reliable NJ personal injury lawyer will often seek damages for both physical and emotional suffering for a client.
 Not only do accidents cause physical injuries that are painful, but they can lead to emotional suffering, including post-traumatic stress disorder, anxiety, and feelings of depression.

-While requesting compensation for the emotional suffering can cause your settlement amount to increase by thousands of dollars, you are expected to pay taxes on money received for emotional suffering.
-Your personal injury lawyer NJ can make sure you understand the amount you would be expected to pay to keep you from dealing with more financial stress in the future.
+Requesting compensation for the emotional suffering can cause your settlement amount to increase by thousands of dollars.
+However you are expected to pay taxes on money received for emotional suffering.
+Your personal injury lawyer NJ can make sure you understand the amount you will have to pay.
+That can keep you from dealing with more financial stress in the future.

 Taxes for What You Pay in Lawyer Fees

-Along with paying taxes for money received for your emotional suffering, you may need to pay taxes on the fees you are paying to your lawyer.
-The exact amount of money paid out in taxes will depend on how much your personal injury attorney NJ charges you based on your settlement offer and the legal services provided to you.
+You will be paying taxes for money received for your emotional suffering.
+And you may need to pay taxes on the fees you are paying to your lawyer.
+The exact amount of money paid out in taxes will depend.
+That is, on how much your personal injury attorney NJ charges you.
+That’s based on your settlement offer and the legal services provided to you.

 The best solution for dealing with taxes on your settlement and fees paid to your lawyer is to immediately set the money aside as soon as you receive a lump sum settlement.
-If you set the money aside, you can avoid spending it and have it available to pay off your taxes when it is time for you to do so.
-It is far better to be prepared for you might need to pay.
+If you set the money aside, you can avoid spending it.
+And you can have it available to pay off your taxes when it is time for you to do so.
+It is far better for preparation because you might need to pay.

 Worried About Settlement Taxes?
 DeZao Explains It All to You

-With help from a trustworthy NJ personal injury lawyer, you can reach a settlement for injuries sustained during an accident that you were involved in.
+With help from a trustworthy NJ personal injury lawyer, you can reach a settlement; for injuries sustained during an accident.
 While receiving a settlement is ideal, you may need to pay taxes on some of the money you receive.
 It helps to know this information beforehand because then you can set some funds aside.
-If you have questions pertaining to settlement taxes or simply need legal help because of your injuries, contact DeZao Law today at 855-432-2489 or submit your information via our contact form.
+If you have questions pertaining to settlement taxes or simply need legal help because of your injuries, contact DeZao Law today at (973) 358-6134 or submit your information via our contact form.